Disinformation: Etymology

 The Etymology of Disinformation by H. Newman as published in The Journal of Information Warfare in 2021.
 Elements of the word disinformation have their origins in Proto-Indo-European language family.
 The Latin 'dis' and 'in' and can both be considered to have Proto-Indo-European roots, 'forma' is considerably more obscure.
-The green box in the figure highlights the origin 'forma' is uncertain, however, it may have its roots in the Aristotelean concept of μορφή (morphe) where something becomes a 'thing' when it has 'form' or substance.
+The green box in the figure highlights the origin 'forma' is uncertain, however, it may have its roots in the Aristotelian concept of μορφή (morphe) where something becomes a 'thing' when it has 'form' or substance.

 The English word disinformation comes from the application of the Latin prefix dis- to information making the meaning "reversal or removal of information".
 The rarely used word had appeared with this usage in print at least as far back as 1887.
 Some consider it a loan translation of the Russian дезинформация, transliterated as dezinformatsiya, apparently derived from the title of a KGB black propaganda department.
 Soviet planners in the 1950s defined disinformation as "dissemination (in the press, on the radio, etc.) of false reports intended to mislead public opinion."

 Disinformation first made an appearance in dictionaries in 1985, specifically, Webster's New College Dictionary and the American Heritage Dictionary.
 In 1986, the term disinformation was not defined in Webster's New World Thesaurus or New Encyclopædia Britannica.
 After the Soviet term became widely known in the 1980s, native speakers of English broadened the term as "any government communication (either overt or covert) containing intentionally false and misleading material, often combined selectively with true information, which seeks to mislead and manipulate either elites or a mass audience."

 By 1990, use of the term disinformation had fully established itself in the English language within the lexicon of politics.
 By 2001, the term disinformation had come to be known as simply a more civil phrase for saying someone was lying.
 Stanley B. Cunningham wrote in his 2002 book The Idea of Propaganda that disinformation had become pervasively used as a synonym for propaganda.